cehsimoes/GVM/README.md

 ### Legacy History:
 <p>The prototype of the GVM was created to monitor and inventory traffic signs.</p>
 <p>This prototype was developed and funded by FAPESP, with Grant TT5, Process 2013/14956-9, from September 1, 2013, to June 30, 2014, during part of my doctoral studies at the LTG laboratory of the Department of Transportation of the Polytechnic School of the University of São Paulo. (https://sites.usp.br/ptr-ltg/ltg/) </p>
-<p>This entire experiment can be read in Chapter 7 of my thesis, which can be accessed and downloaded at [Teses Usp website] (https://teses.usp.br/teses/disponiveis/3/3138/tde-16062016-114254/publico/CarlosEnriqueCorrigida.pdf), where several questions can be answered.</p>
+<p>This entire experiment can be read in Chapter 7 of my thesis, which can be accessed and downloaded at [Teses USP website] (https://teses.usp.br/teses/disponiveis/3/3138/tde-16062016-114254/publico/CarlosEnriqueCorrigida.pdf), where several questions can be answered.</p>
 <p>This system used a user interface I developed and called Video-Mapa.</p>
 <p>The great motivation and challenge for researchers at the time was to develop a NONLINEAR USER INTERFACE navigation.
 See Harrower and Fabrikant (2008). (https://onlinelibrary.wiley.com/doi/10.1002/9780470987643.ch4) </p>
 <p></p>In 2009, I developed an event-driven programming algorithm to synchronise maps with video and video with maps.
 Video can be advanced or rewound using the video selector or by capturing and dragging the mobile system's location icon (a car) along the map route.</p>